 Additional required courses

 - Machine learning and data mining elective: EECS 445 or STATS 415.
-Note that credit is granted for only one of these courses.

 - Data management and applications elective: EECS 484 or EECS 485.